-5.4 Collectively, Development Plan Documents form the Local Plan for the area.
+5.3 Collectively, Development Plan Documents form the Local Plan for the area.
 They are the statutory documents that contain planning policies for the Borough.
-In Stafford Borough, the adopted Local Plan is made up of the Plan for Stafford Borough 2011 - 2031 and Part 2.
-Work has now started on a New Local Plan including evidence based studies, establishing a Brownfield Land Register and initial consultation exercises.
-Future work on all of these aspects will need to meet the requirements set out in the latest Statement of Community Involvement.
+In Stafford Borough, the Local Plan will be made up of the Plan for Stafford Borough and the Site Allocations document.